MultiSafepay/docs/content/integrations/hosted/logic4/_index.md

 weight: 70
 title_short: "Logic4"
 ---
-This plugin is managed by our partner, for support please contact [Logic4](https://www.logic4.nl/contact).
+This plugin is managed by our partner.
+For support please contact [Logic4](https://www.logic4.nl/contact) directly.